henrystanley/Quark/Doc/intro.md

 "Special" Functions
 -------------------

-The Quark interpreter also implements two magic REPL only functions.
+The Quark interpreter also implements three magic REPL only functions.

 As we saw above, we can quit the REPL by entering `*q`.